Undergraduate Writing FAQ

 Once you are a major…

 After declaring, you will need to start tracking your courses to make sure you graduate on time.
-If you would like advising on how to complete the major, you may fill out our Major Worksheet and request a meeting with a Genre Advisor.
-You must fill out a form before you request advising.
+If you would like advising on how to complete the major, you may request a meeting with a Genre Advisor or with the DUS.

 You can do a self-check.
 To graduate as a major, you will need the following—